Trudge-CNK/personal-goals/daily-thoughts/2021_daily-thoughts.md

 The 24th was actually pretty good though.
 I got a lot of todos done, and I managed to clock 3.5 hours in Crash Team Racing to close the gap to finishing one of my hourly goals by half.
 I don't have the breadth of focus that I'd like yet, but I'm glad that I was able to push so hard for at least one of my hourly goals.

+**2/26/2021**
+---
+This day went fine.
+I made progress in a good amount of things.
+I didn't do perfectly, but I'm certainly not disappointed with myself.
+My biggest achievement was that I worked on Crash Team Racing Nitro-fueled for another 3.5 Hours on the 26th so that I could finish the first of my 33-Hour projects.
+Overall, I was a little bit disappointed with my choice to focus so hard on a game that none of my friends have, but the positive was that I finally got to see myself improve at something over a decently long length of time.
+Not that I was ever diagnosed as a "gifted" kid, but I was the "smartest" student in a really tiny school so I always thought that I had to know everything from the start.
+CTR proves that even if I start at a really average skill level, I can just take my time and eventually reach a fairly highly-skilled level (I almost beat all the Velo times, but I dont' even want to bother with the Dev times.
+Those are for the real hardcore gamers).